CoolDalek/NativeTest/README.md

 # NativeTest
-Test project compiled into binary via ScalaNative or GraalVM Native Image
+Project to test compilation into binary via ScalaNative and GraalVM Native Image

 ## Compiling